kritsel/tado-openapispec-v2/README.md

 * [3] https://blog.scphillips.com/posts/2017/01/the-tado-api-v2/

 ## About `client_id` and `client_secret`
-Please note that [2] mentions that you can visit https://my.tado.com/webapp/env.js to obtain a valid `client_id` and `client_secret`.

-However the official tado article [1] explicitly states "Also, feel free to share the client credentials with other developers.
+Please note that the official tado article [1] explicitly states "Also, feel free to share the client credentials with other developers.
 That way we will be able to easily distinguish our own apps from third party developers."

-So let's help tado and use the `client_id` and `client_secret` as mentioned in [1].
+So use the client id and client secret as provided on that page.

+Article [2] mentions that you can visit https://my.tado.com/webapp/env.js to obtain a valid `client_id` and `client_secret`.
+That is correct, but using that approach doesn't allow tado to distinguish the traffic from their own apps from other traffic.

 # Gratitudes
-Without the groundwork done by Stephen C Phillips (https://blog.scphillips.com/posts/2017/01/the-tado-api-v2/) and Terence Eden (https://shkspr.mobi/blog/2019/02/tado-api-guide-updated-for-2019/) I would have never started experimenting with the tado API, and this tado openapi spec would have never seen the light of day.
+Without the groundwork done by Stephen C Phillips (https://blog.scphillips.com/posts/2017/01/the-tado-api-v2/) and Terence Eden (https://shkspr.mobi/blog/2019/02/tado-api-guide-updated-for-2019/) I would have never started experimenting with the tado API, and this tado OpenAPI specification would have never seen the light of day.

 # Contribute
-Feel free to submit a PR if you want to contribute to this openapi specification.
+Feel free to submit a PR if you want to contribute to this OpenAPI specification.